 No. While the L.A. mask mandate is in place, no student may unmask while in class on campus except to take a brief sip of a beverage.
 We will re-evaluate this answer if the mask mandate is lifted.
 Please do try to speak up so students in the classroom and students participating remotely can hear.

 EXAMS AND GRADING

-How will fall final and midterm exams be administered: in person or remotely?
+How will midterm and final exams be administered this semester?